On Feb. 23, a devastating car crash unfolded on Rancier Avenue, which tragically ended the…

 While a hit-and-run driver will be subject to criminal penalties, the driver can also be found liable in civil court.
 Yes, civil remedies do exist for victims of hit-and-run crashes.

 In many cases, hit-and-run victims are unsure if they can receive compensation for their injuries.
 This is especially true for victims who only carry liability insurance.
 However, an expert hit-and-run lawyer can help you find the responsible party and get the compensation you deserve.
 In fact, because of the nature of a hit-and-run case, the damages will likely increase.
 If your case is successful, the driver who caused the crash will likely be held responsible for paying for your:

 - Medical Care

 - Property Damage

-First and foremost, you should stay calm after a hit and run.
-We recognize that you may feel angry after the crash.
-But you should never follow the driver who fled the scene.
+First and foremost, you should stay calm after a hit-and-run.
+You may feel angry after the crash, but you should never follow the driver who fled the scene.
 The person behind the wheel may be dangerous.
-In addition, if you follow the driver you’ll miss the opportunity to collect important witness information.
+In addition, if you follow the driver, you’ll miss the opportunity to collect important witness information.

-Hit and run crashes are on the rise in Texas and all over the United States.
-By hiring a hit and run attorney immediately after a crash, you are ensuring your best chances for recovery.
-Hit and run lawyers can help investigate the crash and find the person responsible for your injuries.
-A hit and run lawyer from The Carlson Law Firm will work tirelessly on your behalf to identify the person responsible for your damages.
+Hit-and-run crashes are on the rise in Texas and all over the United States.
+By hiring a hit-and-run attorney immediately after a crash, you are ensuring your best chances for recovery.
 Our firm has the resources to fully investigate the ins and outs of your case.
 Get the honest answers and dedicated legal representation you need after your life has been turned upside down by hit-and-run offender’s negligence.

 We serve injured clients statewide.
 No appointment is necessary during normal business hours, and bilingual staff members are available to assist our Spanish-speaking clients.
 Hablamos tu idioma.